Who’s Frida Kahlo? A Proud Mexican Artist.

 Of the three, she most connected with The Cachuchas.

-As one of the group members remembers, “it was a joking attitude we had toward people and things that drew Frida to us, not because she had the habit of laughing at other people but because it captivated her, and she began to learn it and ended by becoming a master of the pun.”
+A member of the group recounts, “it was a joking attitude we had toward people and things that drew Frida to us, not because she had the habit of laughing at other people but because it captivated her, and she began to learn it and ended by becoming a master of the pun.”

 The Cachuchas antics were both impressive and, at times, torturous.

-While incredibly witty and smart, Frida was not the best student.
+While incredibly witty and intelligent, Frida was not the best student.

 “He is not a teacher,” she would say.
 “He doesn’t know what he’s talking about since the text contradicts what he says, and when we ask him questions, he is not capable of answering them.
 Let’s eliminate him and renew the professorship.”

-Once the painters commissioned by Vasconcelos began to work, they too found themselves at the mercy of The Cachuchas’s antics.
+Once the painters commissioned by Vasconcelos (the minister of education) began to work, they, too, found themselves at the mercy of The Cachuchas’s antics.

-Upon erecting their scaffolds, the mischievous students would light the wood shavings left behind by the scaffolds on fire resulting in great damage to the painter’s work.
+Upon erecting their scaffolds, the mischievous students would light the wood shavings left behind by the scaffolds on fire, resulting in significant damage to the painter’s work.

 In response, some opted to wear huge pistols as a deterrent.

-While striking and memorable, Diego never imagined that this young woman who’d sneak into the amphitheater to taunt him by calling him names and steal his lunch would one day become his wife.
+While striking and memorable, Diego never imagined that this young woman who’d sneak into the amphitheater to taunt him by calling him names and stealing his lunch would one day become his wife.

 Alejandro "Alex" Gomez Arias - Frida's First Love

-Although, before their story truly began, there was Alejandro Gomez Arias – the leader of the Cachuchas with whom Frida fell in love the summer of 1923.
+Before Diego Rivera, there was Alejandro Gomez Arias – the leader of the Cachuchas with whom Frida fell in love in the summer of 1923.

-Alex and Frida held a secret courtship as Frida’s parents didn’t approve of their relationship.
+Alex and Frida held a secret courtship as Frida’s parents disapproved of their relationship.

 To sustain secrecy, Frida would create excuses for getting home late from school and would stay up late writing letters to Alex so they’d go unnoticed by her mother.